mldlproject/2021-iCYP-MFE/readme.md

 state-of-the-art methods, our proposed method is outperforming in all tasks with the highest area under the receiver operating characteristic (ROC) curve (ROC-AUC) of 0.93 and area under the precision-recall (PR) curve (PR-AUC) of 0.92.
-The evaluated performance once confirms our model’s robustness, stability, and efficiency
+The evaluated performance once confirms our model’s robustness, stability, and efficiency.

 ## Availability and implementation